-Of these 74 weeks a minimum of 50 weeks must be under the direct supervision of an ACVIM oncology Diplomate, with the remaining minimum of 24 weeks under the direct or indirect supervision of an ACVIM oncology Diplomate.
-Additional weeks of intensive oncology training, totaling >74 weeks, may be accrued.
+Of these 74 weeks, a minimum of 50 weeks must be under the direct supervision of an ACVIM oncology Diplomate and member, with the remaining minimum of 24 weeks under the direct or indirect supervision of an ACVIM oncology Diplomate and member.
+Additional weeks of intensive oncology training, totaling greater than 74 weeks minimum, may be accrued.

-Academic degree programs, such as master's or doctorate programs, cannot be substituted for intensive clinical training.
+Academic degree programs, such as master's (MS) or doctorate (PhD) programs, cannot be substituted for direct or indirect intensive clinical training in oncology.

-During this 74 weeks, the oncology resident will actively participate in the management of oncology patients, including patient receiving (history taking and physical examination), diagnostic testing, clinical decision-making, treatment(s), follow-up, client communication, and professional communication with relevant colleagues and the referring veterinarian.
+During these 74 weeks, the oncology resident will actively participate in the management of oncology patients, including patient receiving (history taking and physical examination), diagnostic testing, clinical decision-making, treatment(s), follow-up, client communication, and professional communication with relevant colleagues and the referring veterinarian.
 Patient management should be directly or indirectly (as appropriate) supervised and reviewed by the SD.